HolyTy/test/OCI_PublicLB_EN.md

                   EXIT 0
                ```
          - Timeout : 15 sec
-1. The following that monitor resource is automatically registered when setting group resouces.
+1. Confirm that the following monitor resources are added automatically when adding the above group resouces.
    - In the case of Linux
      - mirror disk connect monitor resource
      - mirror disk monitor resource